Pranshu115/vizon/BUILD_ERROR_ANALYSIS.md

 - Ensure latest code is deployed
 - Verify all changes are pushed to GitHub

-## 🎯 RECOMMENDED FIX
+## 🎯 RECOMMENDED FIX (IMPLEMENTED)

-**Best Approach**: Combine Solution 1 + Solution 2
+**Best Approach**: Combine Solution 1 + Solution 3
-1. Add `export const dynamic = 'force-dynamic'` to prevent static generation
+1. ✅ Add `export const dynamic = 'force-dynamic'` to prevent static generation
-2. Simplify the not-found page to not use Navbar/Footer (or make them optional)
+2. ✅ Use dynamic imports with `ssr: false` for Navbar/Footer to prevent SSR during build
+3. ✅ Use `mounted` state to only render Navbar/Footer after client-side hydration
-3. This ensures the page is never statically generated and avoids complex component trees
+4. ✅ This ensures the page is never statically generated and Navbar/Footer are never rendered during build

 ## 📝 IMPLEMENTATION PLAN